TCC2021SeniorProject/ModelTranslator/README.md

 ### Result of running XML_parser.py

-0. When you produce a model such like this in UPPAAL
+0. When producing a model such like this in UPPAAL
   <div align="center">
     <img width="500" src="img/UPPAAL_simple_model.png">
   </div>